Cosimo-CS/Flask-PyProject/README.md

 ### What is Flask?

-**Flask** is a lightweight, micro web framework for Python, designed to be easy to use and to help developers get started quickly with web development.
+**Flask** is a small web framework written in Python.
+It's called a microframework because it doesn't need specific tools or libraries to work.
+It doesn't come with built-in features like a database layer or form validation.
+Instead, Flask uses extensions to add these features, making them work just like they were built into Flask.
+There are extensions for many things, including database management, form validation, file uploads, authentication, and other common tasks.
-It’s known for its simplicity and flexibility, allowing developers to choose the tools and libraries they want to use.
+It's designed to help developers start web development quickly.
+Flask is lightweight and flexible, letting developers pick the tools and libraries they prefer.

-### Key Features of Flask
+### Main features of Flask

 1. **Minimalistic**: Flask provides the basic tools to get a web server up and running with minimal setup, but it doesn't include any default database, form handling, or other components that you might find in more extensive frameworks like Django.
 This gives developers the freedom to add only what they need.